Tch1b0/VisualSorting/README.md

 # VisualSorting
-This is a Sorting-algorithm-visualizer made in pygame
+This is a sorting algorithm visualizer made in pygame